 Early Origins of the Geridge family

-Oxfordshire where they held a family seat as Lords of the Manor.
+The surname Geridge was first found in Oxfordshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1273 when William, Humfrey and John Gerriss held estates in that shire.

 Early History of the Geridge family

 This web page shows only a small excerpt of our Geridge research.
 Another 79 words (6 lines of text) covering the years 1327, 1455, 1487, 1680 and 1741 are included under the topic Early Geridge History in all our PDF Extended History products and printed products wherever possible.